puyt/glab-enhancer-browser-extension/README.md

 - Enable/disable most of the features by toggling the preferences
 - Move the close issue / merge request button to the right side to prevent accidental clicks
 - Add dropdown for scoped labels in issues & merge requests
+- Remember the applied filters in the overview

 **Command panel**